vijendra2010/Python-Assignments/Assignment3.md

 Single inheritance: When a child class inherits from only one parent class, it is called single inheritance.
 We saw an example above.
 Multiple inheritances: When a child class inherits from multiple parent classes, it is called multiple inheritances.
 Multilevel inheritance: When we have a child and grandchild relationship.
 Hierarchical inheritance More than one derived class are created from a single base.
 Hybrid inheritance: This form combines more than one form of inheritance.
 Basically, it is a blend of more than one type of inheritance.

+**Q32.
+Suppose class C inherits from classes A and B as class C(A,B).Classes A and B both have their own versions of method func().
+If we call func() from an object of class C, which version gets invoked?**

+Ans: If both classes A and B have their own versions of the method func(), and class C inherits from both classes A and B using the syntax class C(A,B), then the version of func() that gets invoked depends on the method resolution order (MRO) of class C.

+The MRO is the order in which Python looks for methods in a class hierarchy, and it is determined by the C3 linearization algorithm.
+When we call a method on an instance of class C, Python first looks for the method in class C itself, and if it's not found there, it looks in class A, then in class B, and so on, following the MRO.

+The MRO is computed when the class is defined, and it takes into account the order of the base classes specified in the inheritance list.
+By default, the MRO is computed using a depth-first left-to-right search of the inheritance tree.

+So in the case of class C(A,B), if both classes A and B have their own versions of the method func(), and the MRO of class C is such that A appears before B, then the version of func() from class A will be invoked when we call func() on an object of class C. Conversely, if the MRO is such that B appears before A, then the version of func() from class B will be invoked.

+**Q33.
+Which methods/functions do we use to determine the type of instance and inheritance?**

+Ans: In Python, we can use the built-in functions type() and isinstance() to determine the type of an instance and to check if an instance is an instance of a particular class or its subclass, respectively.
+We can also use the issubclass() function to check if a class is a subclass of another class.

+**Q34.Explain the use of the 'nonlocal' keyword in Python.**

+Ans: In Python, the nonlocal keyword is used to declare a variable in a nested function that is not a local variable of that function or a global variable.
+This allows the nested function to access and modify the value of the variable in the outer function's scope.

+	def outer():
+    x = 1
+    def inner():
+        nonlocal x
+        x = 2
+        print("inner:", x)
+    inner()
+    print("outer:", x)
+	outer()

+**Q35.
+What is the global keyword?**

+Ans: The global keyword is used to declare a variable inside a function to be global.
+This means that the variable can be accessed and modified from anywhere in the program, including outside the function in which it was originally defined.

+	x = 1
+	def func():
+  	global x
+  	x = 2
+    print("inside func:", x)
+	print("before func:", x)
+	func()
+	print("after func:", x)